Police and fire department face major New Year's Eve operation

 Nationwide riots a year ago

 On New Year's Eve 2022/2023, there were riots and attacks on police officers and emergency services throughout Germany, with Berlin being particularly affected.
 In total, around 145 people were arrested by the police on New Year's Eve in Berlin for various offenses.
 However, this referred to all forms of crime and the entire city area and not just attacks on the emergency services.
-This figure had initially been misleadingly communicated by the police or misattributed in the debate.
+This figure was initially misleadingly communicated by the police or misallocated in the debate.

 Ticket sales for New Year's Eve party Info New Year's Eve party Brandenburger Tor Post of the UKB